 Outsmart The Crowd By Letting Your Strategy Do The Work

 Amid concerns about slowing economic growth and the U.S. national debt, investors are again wondering what might happen to their portfolios in a declining interest rate environment.
-It’s a worthwhile question, but before advisors or their clients try to time rising or falling interest rates, it’s important to remember: As market narratives shift, a robust, systematic strategy may be one of the most valuable tool at their disposal.
+It’s a worthwhile question, but before advisors or their clients try to time rising or falling interest rates, it’s important to remember: As market narratives shift, a robust, systematic strategy can be incredibly valuable.
 To show what we mean, let’s look at a recent example of a market timing narrative that led many investors astray.
 In this case as in many, “doing nothing” would have been better than trying to respond to short-term sentiment.

 In October 2018, investors were preoccupied with what would happen if interest rates continued to rise, as Fed chairman Jerome Powell signaled the central bank was far from done tightening.
 The question went mainstream: USA Today asked readers, “Is it time to rate-proof your investment portfolio?”
 The Associated Press explained why rising interest rates were “shaking financial markets.”
 A reporter for Yahoo Finance discussed “what higher interest rates may mean for companies in 2019.”
 The news coverage likely both reflected and reinforced a spike in Google search interest in rising rates; searches for the term reached a 5-year high.
 The bond market is not fertile ground for internet memes, but in a sense rising rates went viral late last year.

 You won’t believe what happened next: The benchmark 10-year Treasury yield peaked a few weeks later, then fell 170 basis points to today’s near-historic lows.
 So much for a rising interest rate environment.